soniacweb/potterworld/README.md

 <img src="https://i.imgur.com/FdMSGui.png" style="400px margin: 0 auto;" />

 To add on a seperate note, for the `HOUSE HISTORY` and `SPELLS` page, the JSON API response we were receiving back was an object in an array- something I hadn't personally experienced.
-We were required to add `[0]` to the dot notation to access the data from the object and render is successfully.
+We were required to add `[0]` to the dot notation to access the first `house` data from the object and map through, to render it successfully.
 The below is an excerpt is an example of this:

 ```